wp-plugins/photos-box/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to edit gallery in media popup.

-If any problem occurs, please contact us at [Hoa Lu](mailto:demoswebsites@gmail.com).
+If any problem occurs, please read [Document](http://photosbox.tk/documents).

 == Screenshots ==
 1. Photos Box - Manual